 - Step 1.
-Begin the Arc command via any of the preceding methods. - Step 2.
-AutoCAD says: Specify start point of arc or [Center]:
+Begin the arc command via any of the preceding methods. - AutoCAD says: Specify start point of arc or [Center]: - Step 2.
+Left-click with the mouse anywhere on the screen.
+This is the first of three points necessary for the arc. - AutoCAD says: Specify second point of arc or [Center/End]:

-Take the mouse and left-click anywhere on the screen.
-This is the first of three points necessary for the arc. - Step 3.
-AutoCAD says: Specify second point of arc or [Center/End]: Click somewhere else on the screen to place the second point. - Step 4.
-Finally AutoCAD says: Specify end point of arc: Left-click a third, final time, somewhere else on the screen, to finish the arc.
+• AutoCAD says: Specify end point of arc:

+Step 4.
+Left-click a third (final) time, somewhere else on the screen, to finish the arc.

 Practice this sequence several more times to fully understand the way AutoCAD places the arc.
-Your screen should look something like Figure 1.18.
+Your screen should look something like Figure 1.16.